 “I think yes!
 People are saying children are involved and will go without food, but so would the children of parents loses their job due to a failed drug test.
 People on drugs get way too many free passes and handouts yet not getting any real help offered to them, like rehab, counseling.” – S.J.

 “There’s good and bad in it.
-Like others have said we get tested to work so they should get tested to draw.
+We get tested to work so they should get tested to draw.
 At the same time what do we do with the people getting cut that become homeless?
 What about the children who were barely eating before?
 They should be tested, but we need a plan to negate the negatives before it can be considered.” – M.J.

 “Hard question because the kids gotta eat it isn’t their fault.
 But who’s to say the parents use the welfare for food?” – K.J.